 The scan can take up to 30 minutes.
 Having the scan is completely painless, but you may feel uncomfortable lying still for this long.

-You shouldn’t experience any side effects after having a PET scan and can go home soon afterwards.
+You should not experience any side effects after having a PET/CT scan and can go home soon afterwards.

 Patients should drink plenty of fluids and empty their bladder frequently.
 When using the toilet they should avoid spills, flush twice and wash their hands thoroughly.